 In other words, group three has learned to self-medicate in socially acceptable ways thus keeping their mental health concerns well concealed.

 At best, pathological shame keeps us trapped in a Cult of One that insists on a doctrine of toughing it out.
-The cult of shame can even distorts self-help adages such as "Fake it 'till you make it" and "Act as if", reinterpreting them to mean, "Hide and pretend, everything will be fine".
+The Cult of One will distort self-help adages such as "Fake it 'till you make it" and "Act as if", reinterpreting them to mean, "Hide and pretend, everything will be fine".

 When situations rarely turn out 'fine', some realize they have been listening to the wrong internal messages.